jonschlinkert/templates/docs/view-types.md

 //=> {viewType: ['renderable']}
 ```

-## Types
+## Choosing a type

-This section describes each type and its unique attributes.
+This section describes each type, its unique attributes, and why you might need one type versus another.

 ### Renderable